PSA: Applied Management is NOT Business Management

 According to the AI tool (and based upon the above differences), the sectors for these two degrees are different.
 For example, a BBM degree prepares students for careers in the private sector, while a BSAM could prepare you for employment in the public sector.

 Ultimately, both degrees can lead to successful careers, but choosing one that aligns with your interests and career goals is essential.
 For example, if you want a job within the business world that isn’t research or focused on change management or strategy, go with Business Management.
-Alternatively, if you like hands-on problem-solving digital transformation and want to demonstrate leadership qualities on complex projects from past experience, Applied Management might be right up your alley!
+Alternatively, if you like hands-on problem-solving digital transformation and want to demonstrate leadership qualities on complex projects from experience, Applied Management might be right up your alley!

 Skillset note for recruiters